If you would like this information in another format, please email firstname.lastname@example.org for more information.

 To become a member, you will have to buy a limited liability share in the company.
 Owning a share makes you a part owner of Edinburgh Student Housing Co-operative Ltd, and entitles you and all other members to an equal say in how the co-operative is managed.
 Owning a share also means you accept the responsibilities of membership (see below).
 To become a tenant you must become a member.
 You must also be a matriculated student of a further or higher education institution to be a member.
 Shares cost £100, which is returned in full when you move out of the co-op—and thus cease being a member!
 The share is ‘risk capital’, so in the unlikely event that the co-op goes bankrupt, you may lose your £100.

 A housing co-operative is more than just an affordable place to live.
 In fact, it is affordable for the very reason that we the members manage and maintain our home ourselves—we are the landlords.
 As such, we expect all members to contribute actively to running the Co-op.
 There are many ways to contribute, from helping to manage our financial accounts to organising social events, and different members may have different levels of involvement due to various constraints like academic workload or a part-time job.
 Whilst being flexible to member needs, we take member participation very seriously.

 How to Apply

-Use the application form at the bottom of this page to apply to the Co-op.
+Use the application form at the bottom of this page to apply to the Co-op (which will appear when applications are open).
 If you would prefer to submit your application through other means, please get in touch with us.
 Please note that we only accept applications from individuals.

 We have asked some open ended questions in the application process in order to differentiate between applicants.
 But don’t worry, the criteria for being accepted as a member/tenant are simply showing an enthusiasm for the project, bringing in new ideas or skills, and showing a willingness to help make this project a success in its third year and in years to come!